Training neural networks with structured noise improves classification and generalization: Training with noise

 The generalization properties of a network trained through TWN are now discussed.
-The color map in \cref{fig:mf1} reports the estimate of the retrieval map $m_f$ at $m_0 = 1$ in the limit $N\rightarrow \infty$, i.e. a measure of the distance between a given memory and the closest attractor.
-Notice the emergent separation between two regions: one where $m_f(1)$ is mostly smaller than $0.5$, and memories are far from being at the center of the basin; another region where $m_f(1)$ is mostly close to unity, i.e. the memory is very close to the center of the basin.
-Such separation reminds the typical division between \textit{retrieval} and \textit{non retrieval} phases in fully connected neural networks \cite{amit_storing_1985}, differently from sparse neural networks \cite{wong_neural_1993,derrida_exactly_1987} where the possible topologies of the basins result more various yet harder to get measured by experiments.
-In Appendix \ref{app:c} we propose an empirical criterion to separate these two regions and so limit ourselves to the retrieval one.
-This criterion is based on assuming that $m_f(m_0)$, measured with respect to the attractor of the basin to which a given memory belongs and not the memory itself, always develops a plateau starting in $m_0 = 1$ and ending in some $m_c < 1$ when $N \rightarrow \infty$.
+The color map in \cref{fig:mf1} reports the numerical estimate of the retrieval map $m_f$ at $m_0 = 1$, extrapolated in the $N\rightarrow \infty$ limit, as a measure of the distance between a given memory and the closest attractor.
+In Appendix \ref{app:c} we propose an empirical criterion to separate a \textit{retrieval} phase from a \textit{non-retrieval} one.
+In the first region, the memory appears to close to an attractor when $N\rightarrow \infty$, while in the second region the closest attractor is typically orthogonal in the thermodynamic limit.
+Such criterion is based on assuming that $m_f(m_0)$, measured with respect to the attractor of the basin to which a given memory belongs and not the memory itself, always develops a plateau starting in $m_0 = 1$ and ending in some $m_c < 1$ when $N \rightarrow \infty$.
 The behavior of the basin radius is then observed numerically as a function of $m_t$: when the plateau disappears (i.e. $m_c = 1$) then one can suppose that basins get shattered in the configurations space due to the interference with the other attractors, and this occurs at some value of $m_t$.
-The transition between the two regions is reported as a dashed line in \cref{fig:mf1}.\\ Fixing ourselves to the retrieval region we employ a procedure, also described in Appendix \ref{app:c}, to compute the typical size of the basins of attraction.
+The transition between the two regions is reported as a dashed line in \cref{fig:mf1}.\\ In the retrieval region, we compute the typical size of the basins of attraction, as described in Appendix \ref{app:c}.
 White dots in \cref{fig:mf1} signal the combinations of $(m_t, \alpha)$ where the basins obtained by TWN algorithm resulted larger than the ones shaped by a SVM at the same value of $\alpha$.
-We want to stress the importance of a comparison between the TWN and the relative SVM, since numerical investigations have shown the latter to achieve extremely large basins of attraction, presumably due to the maximization of the stabilities \cite{forrest_content-addressability_1988, benedetti_supervised_2022}.
 One can conclude that for most of the retrieval region the generalization performance is worse than the SVM, which maintains larger basins of attraction; on the other hand, at higher values of $\alpha$ the trained-with-noise network sacrifices its classification property to achieve a basin that appears wider than the SVM one.
-In conclusion, the TWN algorithm never outperforms the relative SVM without reducing its classification capabilities.
+We want to stress the importance of a comparison between the TWN and the corresponding SVM, since numerical investigations have shown the latter to achieve extremely large basins of attraction, presumably due to the maximization of the stabilities \cite{forrest_content-addressability_1988, benedetti_supervised_2022}.\\